Save Big on GST Registration with Expert Assisted at Just ₹ 599/-

 Table of Contents

-Think of cash flow tax planning as the art of forecasting your liabilities so they don’t blindside you.
-It involves more than just estimating what you owe; it is about timing income and expenses to minimize tax liability in the current year or defer it to future periods.
-This strategy frees up working capital right now—when you need it most.
+Think of it this way: Compliance is cleaning up a mess; planning is preventing the spill.
+When you plan, you are timing income and expenses to minimize tax liability in the current year or defer it to future periods.
+This frees up working capital right now.

 7 Strategies to Optimize Cash Flow Tax Planning